Summer Reading and Math Enrichment 2022

 Students should be prepared to write about their enrichment text during the first week of school.
 As you read, consider how you might understand the book with regard to the following: How would you describe the challenges faced by one of the main characters?
 How would you describe the challenge itself?
 How did the main character deal with the challenge?
 What challenges have you faced in your life?
 What have you done to overcome these challenges?
 How have you learned to deal with challenging situations?

 Expectations: You will be assessed in various ways on your summer reading books, so it is a good idea to underline and annotate notes in the margins as you read.
 Take special note of characters, important plot points, setting, and theme.
-Do not use library books or books previously owned and annotated; instead, you will need to purchase new books for the summer reading.
+Do not use library books or books previously owned and annotated; instead, you will need to purchase new books for the summer reading!

-For English, all incoming sixth-grade students are required to read Hour of the Bees by Lindsay Eagar.
+All incoming sixth-grade students are required to read Hour of the Bees by Lindsay Eagar.

 According to Penguin Random House: While her friends are spending their summers having pool parties and sleepovers, twelve-year-old Carolina — Carol — is spending hers in the New Mexico desert, helping her parents move her grandfather into a home for people with dementia.
 At first, Carol avoids prickly Grandpa Serge.
 But as the summer wears on, Carol finds herself drawn to him, fascinated by the crazy stories he tells her about a healing tree, a green-glass lake, and the bees that will bring back the rain and end a hundred years of drought.
 As the line between magic and reality starts to blur, Carol must decide for herself what is possible — and what it means to be true to her roots.

-For English, all incoming seventh-grade students are required to read The Outsiders by S.E.
+All incoming seventh-grade students are required to read The Outsiders by S.E.
 Hinton.

 - As there will be writing components connected to this novel, students should come prepared to discuss major plot developments, character evolution, and themes.
 No writing is required over the summer.
 However, students should annotate as they read: underline passages that reflect character, plot, and/or theme.
 Also, occasionally write a little something in the margin that makes sense of why the reader underlined what he or she did.
 If one finds a favorite passage, it should be marked too, so we can discuss it.